CasperH2O/CemuScripts/readme.md

 - Starts Cemu full screen with specified game.
 - Checks if Cemu has crashed, every 5 seconds, if yes, restarts it.
 - In case Cemu has been closed, the script is also closed.

-Side note, this one can be run as a regular user.

 ### StartCemu.bat